N7ghtm4r3/Neutron-Android/README.md

 **v1.0.0**

-This project, based on Java and the Spring Boot framework, it's an open source orders and ticket revenue manager for the projects you are developing
+This project, based on Java and the Spring Boot framework, it's an open source self-hosted orders and ticket revenue manager for the projects you are developing